utkuce/wav2midi/README.md

   - [Python3] <sup>[2]</sup>

  1. If CUDA is not installed it will fallback to OPENCL or CPU
- 2. Not required for standalone version

  Make sure that the CUDA and Arrayfire Environment Variables are set correctly

 ## Usage

-`mylib.dll` must be present in order for it to work.
-If it is not, first build the [Rust] source as a dynamic library with the following:
+First build the [Rust] source as a dynamic library to create `mylib.dll` with the following:
 ```
 $ cargo build
 ```